 What is AMLD5?

-Indeed, the AMLD5 directive amends the 4th Money Laundering Directive that was indented for the prohibition of the usage of the financial sector for terrorist funding and money laundering.
-This new regulation aims to abolish financial crimes without making any significant changes to the functioning of the financial system.
+The AMLD5 directive amends the 4th Money Laundering Directive, which was intended to prohibit the usage of the financial sector for terrorist funding and money laundering.
+AMLD5 aims to abolish financial crimes without making any significant changes to the functioning of the financial system.

 EU decided to introduce the AMLD5 directive after the outbreak of high-profile political scandals and terrorist attacks all across Europe.